 If you want to encourage buyers interested in your items to make a purchase, you can send them offers.
 Here's how:

-- Go to My eBay Selling or Seller Hub Active selling.
+- Go to My eBay Selling or Seller Hub Active.

-- Select Send offer beside the item (or if you're using Seller Hub, select eligible to send offers, underneath the watched item).
+- Select Send offer beside the watched item (or if you're using Seller Hub, select eligible to send offers).

 - Select an offer price.